SMoG-Chalmers/hnat/doc/readme.txt

    3. Type in 'habitat' in the search field.

-   4. Mark the checkbox of the Habitat Connectivity Tool plugin (if it does not appear in the list make sure the installation above was done correctly).
+   4. Mark the checkbox of the Habitat Network Analysis Tool plugin (if it does not appear in the list make sure the installation above was done correctly).

-   5. Habitat Connectivity Tool will now appear in the processing toolbox.
+   5. Habitat Network Analysis Tool will now appear in the processing toolbox.